sigilante/nockup/README.md

 ✓ Run completed successfully!
 ```

-The final product is, of course, a binary which you may run either directly (from `./target/release`) or via `nockup run` (as demonstrated here).
+The final product is, of course, a binary which you may run either via `nockup run` (as demonstrated here) or directly (from `./target/release`).

 ### Project Manifests and Templates